-The FQHCs desire a new Al clinical decision-support tool available across their EHRs to identify worsening heart failure to enable early intervention and potential referral to the regional cardiac specialty center.
-They select a tool that is transparent and includes health equity principles in the design.
+The FQHCs desire a new AI clinical decision support tool available across their EHRs to identify worsening heart failure to enable early intervention and potential referral to the regional cardiac specialty center.
+They select a tool that is transparent and includes health equity principles in its design.
 Via the EHR's patient portal, the tool also provides engaging education modules, assistance with shaping questions for their providers, and the capability to submit data generated at home.